 What is a Local Product Council?

-A Local Product Council is a group of ULI Members who are focused on a particular sector of the commercial real estate industry, such as the Multifamily Council (MFC) or the Industrial Office Product Council (IOPC) who meet to exchange ideas, examine trends, and explore collaborative solutions to shared concerns.
-The Local Councils are modeled on ULI’s highly successful National Product Councils which are open to Full members only, but Local Councils are open to Associate or Full ULI Members.
+A Local Product Council is a group of ULI Members who are focused on a particular sector of the commercial real estate industry, and meet to exchange ideas, examine trends, and explore collaborative solutions to shared concerns.
+Modeled on ULI’s highly successful National Product Councils which are open to Full members only, Local Councils are open to both Associate and Full ULI member levels.